forem/forem/docs/design/branding.md

 ## Acknowledgments

 - We use the [Joystick](http://www.pixelsagas.com/?download=joystick) font by Neale Davidson and [Pixel Sagas](http://www.pixelsagas.com/) for the DEV Logo.
 We have a commercial license.
-- Thank you to [EmojiOne](https://www.emojione.com/) for providing free emoji icons
+- Thank you to [EmojiOne](https://www.emojione.com/) for providing free emoji icons.